Introduction

 - Hiranyaksha,

-- In his arrogance, he abducted Earth
+- In arrogance, he abducted Earth and

-- Lord Vishnu, in Varaha form, battled
+- Lord Vishnu, in Varaha form, fought

 Symbolism & Spiritual